 - Our new Food Organics and Garden Organics (FOGO) service allows residents to put food and garden waste in the same bin, reducing the quantity of waste going to landfill.

 - The material is turned into soil conditioner products and used to grow food and plants by a South Australian business.

 What does FOGO mean?

-FOGO stands for ‘Food Organics Garden Organics’ and describes the materials that can go into your Green Bin from July 1.
+- FOGO stands for ‘Food Organics and Garden Organics’ and describes the materials that can go into your lime green bin.